dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

 > **At this point `bitwarden_chromium_import_helper.exe` is running as SYSTEM.**

-The received encryption key can now be decrypted using DPAPI at the system level.
+The received encryption key can now be decrypted using DPAPI at the **system level**.

+Next, the impersonation is stopped and the feshly decrypted key is decrypted at the **user level** with DPAPI one more time.

+At this point, for browsers not using the custom encryption/obfuscation layer like unbranded Chromium, the twice decrypted key is the actual encryption key that could be used to decrypt the stored passwords.

+For other browsers like Google Chrome, some additional processing is required.
+The decrypted key is actually a blob of structured data that could take multiple forms:

+1. exactly 32 bytes: plain key, nothing to be done more in this case
+2. blob starts with 0x01: the key is encrypted with a fixed AES key found in Google Chrome binary, a random IV is stored in the blob as well
+3. blob starts with 0x02: the key is encrypted with a fixed ChaCha20 key found in Google Chrome binary, a random IV is stored in the blob as well
+4. blob starts with 0x03: the blob contains a random key, encrypted with CNG API with a random key stored in the **system keychain** under the name `Google Chromekey1`.
+After that key is decryped (under **system level** impersonation again), the key is xor'ed with a fixed key from the Chrome binary and the it is used to decrypt the key from the last DPAPI decryption stage.

-The decrypted result is sent back to the client via the named pipe. `bitwarden_chromium_import_helper.exe` connects to the pipe and writes the result.
+The decrypted key is sent back to the client via the named pipe. `bitwarden_chromium_import_helper.exe` connects to the pipe and writes the result.

 The response can indicate success or failure: